thedylone/unity-drone-simulator/README.md

 - Return to Main Menu
     > Stops the RTSP Stream and ZeroMQ and will return to the Main Menu starting screen, where Settings can be changed.
 - Reset Drone Positions
-    > Moves the Hunter and Target Drones back to the starting position.
+    > Moves the Eagle and Target Drones back to the starting position.
 - Quit
     > Closes the application (stops running if in Editor).